 Message streams can be preceded by a variable number of headers as specified by the ALL_HEADERS rule.
-The ALL_HEADERS rule, the Query Notifications header, and the Transaction Descriptor header were introduced in TDS 7.2.
-The Trace Activity header was introduced in TDS 7.4.
+The ALL_HEADERS rule, Query Notifications (section 2.2.5.3.1), and Transaction Descriptor

+(section 2.2.5.3.2) were introduced in TDS 7.2.
+Trace Activity (section 2.2.5.3.3) was introduced in TDS 7.4.

-The list of headers that are applicable to the different types of messages are described in the following table.
+The list of headers that are applicable to the different types of messages are described in the following